Rolex “Paul Newman” Daytona Fetches $275,000 at Fortuna’s Important Watches Auction

 Patek Philippe watches also brought intense bidding, with all five Patek Philippe lots selling.
 The two top Patek Philippe lots were a Nautilus reference 5712/1A that sold for $50,000 against a pre-sale estimate of $30,000–$50,000, $10,000 more than its current retail price, and a reference 2526 that also sold for $50,000, at the high end of its pre-sale estimate of $35,000–$50,000.

-“We see a massive opportunity with vintage and contemporary timepieces, and the market is certainly responding to us,” said John Saxon, Chairman and Co-CEO.
+“We see a massive opportunity with vintage and contemporary timepieces, and the market is certainly responding to us,” said John Saxon, CEO of Fortuna.
 “Achieving a 95% sell-through is something that even the largest and oldest auction houses rarely accomplish.
 This is the product of extreme focus and hard work combined with our core dedication to transparency and ethics.
 We are committed to rapidly expanding our watch department and are excited about our third Important Watches auction this December.”

 Note: All prices include hammer value plus buyer’s premium.

 Fortuna will hold their next Important Watches and Magnificent Jewels auctions on December 6 in their showroom on Fifth Avenue overlooking Rockefeller Center in New York City.
 Fortuna is currently accepting consignments until October 26.
 For consignment information or a complimentary valuation, please contact our specialists by calling +1 212-389-9040 or emailing firstname.lastname@example.org or email@example.com.

 Click here to request a valuation via our web form.